Chapter Five

 “We would if we were a real business.
 You’re still grousing over the business cards”.

 It probably seemed unlikely to passersby below that the two guys hanging off the building above were solving the problems of the world.
-We sat on the plank looking out over the Richmond District.
+They sat on the plank looking out over the Richmond District.
 Cars and people milled in the streets and sidewalks, a continuous flow of people walked in and out of establishments directly below.
 “We don’t want to drop anything” Paul said.

 “Especially over the fern bar”.
 The fern bar was located on the corner of the building.
 It was a popular place.
 People were constantly walking in and out below.
 To make matters worse, the corner of the building was a large round turret.
 Working in this section the plank was occasionally blown away from the building by westerly winds coming off the ocean.
-We were then sitting on a trapeze, blown this way and that and always returning to parallel, our feet against the building.
+They were then sitting on a trapeze, blown this way and that and always returning to parallel, Their feet against the building.

 “My name’s Harry.
 I knew it.
 Polynesian.
 Right?”